citusdata/citus_docs/use_cases/timeseries.rst

   -- due to aggressive locks
   SELECT partman.run_maintenance(p_analyze := false);

 It's best to set up a periodic job to run the maintenance function.
-Pg_partman can be built with support for a background worker (BGW) process to do this.
+Pg_partman can be built with support for a background worker process to do this.
 Or we can use another extension like `pg_cron <https://github.com/citusdata/pg_cron>`_:

 .. code-block:: postgresql